2022 Perlis state election: Aftermath

 Mohd Shukri Ramli from PAS was sworn in as the new Menteri Besar on 22 November 2022, while the 6 state EXCO members were sworn in on 25 November 2022.
 Gan Ay Ling, the sole opposition member of the Assembly, was made the Opposition Leader.

+The government of Mohd Shukri collapsed in December 2025, after majority of the Member of Assembly from his own PN coalition announced their non-confidence of him in a statutory declaration.
+This results of Mohd Shukri's resignation as Menteri Besar, and ascension of Abu Bakar Hamzah from BERSATU as the new Menteri Besar with EXCO members solely from BERSATU.
+The crisis also resulted in sacking of PAS Member of Legislative Assembly who supported the no confidence declaration from the party, and deterioration of PAS-BERSATU relationship in the PN coalition.